Lakas–CMD (1991): Formation

-In November 1991, former National Defense Secretary Fidel V. Ramos joined the Laban ng Demokratikong Pilipino (LDP) in order to gain its support for his 1992 presidential bid.
-LDP was held to nominate the party's presidential and vice presidential candidates for 1992.
-After losing the presidential nomination to LDP co-founder and House Speaker Ramon Mitra, Ramos bolted the said party and organized the United People Power Movement (UPPM) with then Pangasinan Representative Jose de Venecia Jr., an LDP member.
-The new organization was officially named Partido Lakas ng Tao (or Lakas ng EDSA) and formally launched on January 3, 1992, at the Club Filipino in Greenhills, San Juan.
-The name origin of the party is to campaign that Ramos is a hero of the 1986 EDSA People Power, and being an anti to the trapo (traditional politician).
+In November 1991, former National Defense Secretary Fidel V. Ramos joined the Laban ng Demokratikong Pilipino to seek its support for his 1992 presidential bid.
+That month, the LDP held a national convention to nominate its presidential and vice-presidential candidates for 1992.
+After losing the presidential nomination to LDP co-founder and House Speaker Ramon Mitra, Ramos bolted the party and, together with fellow LDP member and then Pangasinan Representative Jose de Venecia Jr., organized the United People Power Movement.
+The new organization was officially named Partido Lakas ng Tao (or Lakas ng EDSA) and was formally launched on January 3, 1992, at Club Filipino in Greenhills, San Juan.
+The party's name was intended to highlight Ramos' key role in the 1986 People Power Revolution and to present the movement as an alternative to traditional politicians, commonly known as trapos.

-Upon de Venecia's initiative, Ramos merged Lakas ng Tao with the National Union of Christian Democrats (NUCD), a cluster of the defunct Progressive Party led by former Senator Raul Manglapus, to form Lakas–National Union of Christian Democrats (Lakas–NUCD).
-Some of LDP members were raided by Ramos and De Venecia to join their newly-formed party, which LDP co-founder Peping Cojuangco criticized.
+At the initiative of de Venecia, Ramos ultimately merged Lakas ng Tao with the National Union of Christian Democrats, a cluster of the defunct Progressive Party led by former Senator Raul Manglapus, to form Lakas–National Union of Christian Democrats.
+Ramos and De Venecia also enticed several LDP members to join the newly formed party, a move criticized by LDP co-founder Congressman Peping Cojuangco.